-Just like the colder months when there’s different factors that can affect driving conditions and the running of your car, the change to warmer weather can have similar effects.
+Just like the colder months when there are different factors that can affect driving conditions and the running of your car, the change to warmer weather can have similar effects.

 Check out our top maintenance tips to get your car summer ready!

 Don’t know when your coolant was last checked or changed?
-Use an antifreeze tester to check your coolants quality.
+Use an antifreeze tester to check the quality of your coolant.

 The sun is shining, the air is warm and humid, now is not the time for your air con to pack in.
 We’d highly recommend investing in a check-up of your air conditioning system just before the summer months every 2-3 years.